IkeguchiLab/VDR-gREST/README.md

 # VDR-gREST
-Supporting Information for a paper describing gREST simulations for VDR-LBD.
+Supporting Information for a paper describing gREST/MD simulations for VDR-LBD.

 The gREST simulations were performed using GENESIS version xxx.
 The conventional MD (cMD) simulations were performed using GROMACS version 2016.3.